jbcodeforce/aws-studies/docs/infra/messaging.md

 ## SNS - Simple Notification Service

 Used for pub/sub communication.
 Producer sends message to one SNS Topic.
+SNS pushes data to subscribers.
 SNS supports up to 12,500,000 subscriptions per topic, 100,000 topics limit.

 Each subscriber to the topic will get all the messages.
+As data is not persisted, we may lose messages not processed in a time window.

 The producers can publish to topic via SDK and can use different protocols like: HTTP / HTTPS (with delivery retries – how many times), SMTP,  SMS, ...

 The subscribers can be a SQS, a Lambda, Kinesis Firehose, Emails...
+But not Kinesis Data Streams

 Many AWS services can send data directly to SNS for notifications: CloudWatch (for alarms), AWS budget, Lambda, Auto Scaling Groups notifications, Amazon S3 (on bucket events), DynamoDB, CloudFormation, AWS DMS, RDS Event.